Methods of how athletes communicate with their coach

 This sitemap helped guide me in creating the wireframes and prototype for the messaging feature.
-By creating this, it narrowed down the required pages and paths that users would take to complete the most important tasks.
+By creating this, it narrowed down the required pages and flows that users would take to complete the most important tasks.

 "Peaks" was replaced with the Messaging button in the bottom navigator.
 Messages also has a notification indicator in the top navigator bar.

-Messages feature models many popular messaging and texting platforms in order to create an intuitive experience for all users.
+The Messages feature models many popular messaging and texting platforms in order to create an intuitive experience for all users.

 Test the usability of the new TrainingPeaks messaging feature